 Just as you have to pay council tax on your home, so your business must cough up business rates for its premises.
 They can be a pain and an easily overlooked cost when you are starting your business.
-In some circumstances, you may even have to pay business rates if you run a business from home.

 The money gathered by business rates is spent in the same way as council tax: on local services such as the police and fire service.
 Rates are due on most business premises or other non-domestic properties, such as shops, offices, pubs, warehouses and factories.

 There are exceptions, including fish farms, most farm buildings and some types of property used by disabled people.
 There are also rules affecting holiday homes and bed & breakfasts.